 The extra pin at the bottom of the unit can be used to send a 12V trigger to auto burglar alarm.
-This pin provides a ground signal if any curtesy light goes on.
-If you want just a door signal you could use the door switch on units REF F and above.
-Using the door switch on older units may not work.
+This pin provides a signal that simulates the connection to the door switch.
 This signal is a low power driver for an input into an external alarm.
 If you have an alarm wired to the door switches, most likely this will cause the dome delay unit to not work.
 You need to remove the existing wiring from the door switches and wire that connection to the extra pin.
 Use a standard 1/4'" female flat lug.
 Install that lug on the pin and then install the dome unit into its socket.